12 Books by George R. R. Martin That Aren't A Song of Ice and Fire

 George R.R.
 Martin is well known for writing the critically acclaimed series A Song of Ice and Fire, the source material for HBO's Game of Thrones.
 While it’s undeniable that ASOIAF contains some of Martin’s best writing, his other fantasy and sci-fi novels are also deserving of love.

 Martin is known for his intriguing plots and complex characters, which create an enjoyable and thrilling experience for his readers.
 Many of the following titles contain these elements, and some have even snagged Martin Hugo and Nebula Award-wins.
-Take a look at these nine sci-fi and fantasy books by George R.R.
+Take a look at these sci-fi and fantasy books by George R.R.
 Martin, and you'll see that there's a whole rich world outside of Westeros.

 A Song for Lya